dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign/api.md

 represents a <code>Sign</code> block.

-this block could store and render arbitrary text contents in the game world.
+this block could store and render arbitrary text contents.

 ___